 Applied Geophysics Bachelor's Degree

-Explore structures and processes below the Earth's surface.
-Apply your understanding in a wide array of fields.
+A bachelor’s degree in applied geophysics from Michigan Tech prepares you to explore structures and processes below the Earth’s surface and apply your understanding in a wide array of fields.
 Predict and mitigate natural hazards, like earthquakes and volcanic eruptions.
 Engage in resource exploration, water management, and urban planning.
 Geophysics extends its reach to planetary exploration and environmental conservation.
 Pursue a career in glaciology, archaeology, and even forensic investigation.

 • No. 13